kalamuna/kalastack/README.md

 If you are interested in support for other architectures check out [Proviso](https://github.com/proviso/proviso)

-## Quickstart
+## Installation

-Kalastack 3 requires [Vagrant 1.3.3](http://downloads.vagrantup.com/tags/v1.3.3) and [VirtualBox 4.2.18](http://download.virtualbox.org/virtualbox/4.2.18/) to be run correctly.
+Kalastack 3 requires [Vagrant 1.3.5](http://downloads.vagrantup.com/tags/v1.3.5) and [VirtualBox 4.2.18](http://download.virtualbox.org/virtualbox/4.2.18/) to be run correctly.
 Before you begin please download both.

 **System Requirements:**
 - Kalastack works on both 64 and 32 bit architectures and requires at least 2GB of ram.